Communication, Renegotiation and Coordination with Private Values: Formal Proofs

 \subsection{Undominated Action Strategies}

-In this subsection we show that our restriction to threshold action functions is without loss of generality, in the sense that each generalized action function is dominated by a threshold strategy.
+In what follows we show that our restriction to threshold action functions is without loss of generality, in the sense that each generalized strategy is dominated by a threshold strategy.